What is Mental Status Examination

 A common complaint that frequently manifests as a symptom in older people is memory disturbance.
 Immediate recall, short-term memory, and long-term storage are the three basic subunits of memory.

 The most clinically relevant and crucial memory to test is short-term memory.
-For short-term retention, the patients must process and store information so that, after finishing the second intellectual task, they can recall the information.
-A short sentence, a five-component name and address, or four unrelated objects or concepts can be taught to a patient to test short-term memory.
+To remember information for a short time, patients need to process and store it.
+This way, after completing the second task, they can recall what they learned.
+A short sentence, a five-part name and address, or four random objects can be used to test short-term memory in a patient.
 The patient is then asked to recall the information three to five minutes after completing another unrelated mental task.

 Orientation largely reflects recent memory function.
 Questions such as, “Where are we right now?
 City?
 Today’s date?
 What time is it right now (to the nearest hour)?” are pertinent questions